SafeDoser

 So what:

-SafeDoser answers with clarity, context-aware alerts, and conversational guidance embedded in daily life.
+SafeDoser addresses this with clarity, context-aware alerts, and conversational guidance embedded in daily life.

-By mapping the daily routines of three user types, I identified when and how challenges with OTC medication occur, allowing us to pinpoint where SafeDoser can have the greatest impact.
+By mapping the daily routines of three user types, I identified when and how challenges with supplement medication occur, allowing us to pinpoint where SafeDoser can have the greatest impact.

-By mapping the daily routines of three user types, I identified when and how challenges with OTC medication occur, allowing us to pinpoint where SafeDoser can have the greatest impact.
+By mapping the daily routines of three user types, I identified when and how challenges with supplement medication occur, allowing us to pinpoint where SafeDoser can have the greatest impact.

-To ground the design in real-world needs, I created two personas that highlight where third-wave interaction design can bring unique value — through context-aware, conversational, and shared experiences.
+To ground the design in real-world needs, I created two personas that highlight key challenges and opportunities through context-aware, conversational, and shared experiences.

-To ground the design in real-world needs, I created two personas that highlight where third-wave interaction design can bring unique value — through context-aware, conversational, and shared experiences.
+To ground the design in real-world needs, I created two personas that highlight key challenges and opportunities through context-aware, conversational, and shared experiences.

 problem statement